jennieablog/jennieablog.github.io/_posts/2020-06-01-django-beginners-guide.md

 1. Create the Django form for the model.
 2. Link the form to its corresponding views and templates.
+3. Enable user authentication.
-3. Make the site navigation better.
+4. Make the site navigation better.
-4. Create the base template for all templates.
+5. Create the base template for all templates.

 [Part 4: Deploying your Django app]()